Beginner Track • Topic 15

 Other Than Full & Open Competition

-The seven exceptions, when they apply, and why Part 6 matters less than you think in operational contracting.
+The seven RFO FAR 6.103 authorities, when they apply, and why Part 6 matters less than you think in operational contracting.

 1 When Does Part 6 Even Apply?

-FAR Part 6 only applies to acquisitions that are BOTH over the simplified acquisition threshold AND on the open market (not on existing contracts like GSA schedules or IDIQs).
-If you are placing an order against an existing contract, Part 6 does not apply.
-If you are buying commercial items under $9M, Part 6 does not apply (FAR Part 12 has its own streamlined process).
-In operational contracting, most of your buys will be under the SAT or on existing contracts.
+FAR Part 6 applies to open-market acquisitions unless an exception in FAR 6.001 or another statute takes the action out of Part 6.
+If you are placing an order against an existing contract, Part 6 usually is not your lane.
+If you are buying commercial products or commercial services using FAR 12.201-1 simplified procedures, FAR Part 12 has its own streamlined process and authority citations.
+In operational contracting, many buys will be under the SAT, on existing contracts, or inside the Part 12 simplified procedures lane.
 So Part 6 applies less often than you might think.
 But when it does, you need to get it right.

 Each FAR Part has its own lane for restricting competition, and each lane has its own name for the sole source document:

 FAR Part 6: Justification and Approval (J&A).
-Non-commercial, open market procurements above the SAT.
+Open-market procurements using the authorities in FAR 6.103.

 FAR Part 8: Limited Sources Justification.
 Orders from Federal Supply Schedules (GSA).

 FAR Part 12: Commercial Sole Source Justification.
-Commercial item buys using simplified procedures.
+Commercial buys using FAR 12.201-1 simplified procedures.

 FAR Part 16: Exception to Fair Opportunity.
 Task and delivery orders off IDIQ and requirements contracts.